Herniated Bulging Disc

 Herniated & Bulging Disc Treatments Wichita

 Our spine is made up of vertebrae; individual bones in the back separated by spinal discs.
-These spinal discs are comprised of an interior jelly like fluid.
+These spinal discs are comprised of an interior jelly-like fluid.
 The discs have a squishy and rubbery consistency but is shielded with a tougher exterior.
 The discs provide support to the vertebrae and allow for cushion and “sponginess” between the spinal joints.
 This cushion enables the vertebrae to move and operate correctly within the spinal column to absorb impact and pressure.

 The discs can occasionally become traumatized by an impact or injury.
-The disc may then become inflamed and put pressure to the surrounding nerves across the spinal cord.
+The disc may then become inflamed and put pressure on the surrounding nerves across the spinal cord.
 This is known as a slipped disc or bulging disc and may cause pain and distress in the back.
 Occasionally these discs can burst open due to pressure and create a herniation or tear in the disc.
-As a result, near by nerves can be subjected to pressure in the disc creating pain as they get pinched or spill out from the spinal column.
-This pain in the back may be accompanied by numbness and weakness in limbs.
+As a result, nearby nerves can be subjected to pressure in the disc creating pain as they get pinched or spill out from the spinal column.
+This pain in the back may be accompanied by numbness and weakness in the limbs.

 It is feasible to have a herniated disc and not know about it, but most herniated discs are extremely painful.
 The most frequent signs and symptoms are listed here:

 - Back pain – Pain caused by the herniated or bulging disc that puts pressure on nerves in the back.

 - Pain in the rear – Herniated discs in the low back (the most common area) often result in shooting pain through the buttock area.